 Catalog Code Format

 The following formats for catalog numbers were developed for NAU collections.
 It follows the form ‘Institution Code’, ‘Division’, ‘Collection Letter’, and a seven digit number that is used to identify a single specimen or collection.
 For images we add three more characters to the specimen code.

 An Institution Code is typically four characters, for Northern Arizona University in Flagstaff, AZ, this code is “NAUF”.
 If, for example, the Northern Arizona University branch in Yuma, AZ were housing a collection, this code would be “NAUY”

 The Colorado Plateau Mueseum of Arthropod Biodiversity is: NAUF4 (i.e., Colorado Plateau Museum of Arthropod Biodiversity )

-These division designations are represented by a number after the institution code of a specimen.
+These designations are represented by a number after the institution code of a specimen.
 For example, an arthropod specimen from Northern Arizona University Flagstaff would be “NAUF4” while a plant from Yuma would be “NAUY1”.

 Collection Letters may vary from collection to collection within a division.
 These simply help separate important distinctions between groups of specimens.
-The Arthropod Division currently uses A for its general collection specimens.
+The Arthropod museum currently uses A for its general collection specimens.
 For National Park Service specimens that do not have NPS catalog numbers assigned we will use the format in Figure 1, but we will replace the “A” general collection code with an “N” to designate that the specimen is from a National Park Service unit.
 Other letters besides A & N have not been assigned.

 Examples: NAUF4N0000001 – May mean the first arthropod cataloged for specimens collected from a national park but the collector did not receive NPS catalog numbers.